Resolving Conflict with Respect - Elem

 - What are ways to make a friend?

-- How do you take steps to help everyone in the class or school feel included?
+- How do you take steps to help everyone in the group feel included?
 How can you tell when they don't feel included?

 - Respect others